Trump orders strict new refugee screening, citing terrorists | The Japan Times

 He hailed the “most special relationship” between the twin Atlantic powers and praised Britain’s decision to leave the European Union as a “wonderful thing.”

 “When it irons out, you’re going to have your own identity, and you are going to have the people that you want in your country,” Trump said, in a nod to his own immigration stance.
 “You’re going to be able to make free trade deals without having somebody watching you and what you are doing.”

-Over the weekend, Trump is due to make calls to Prime Minister Shinzo Abe, Germany’s Chancellor Angela Merkel, Russia’s President Vladimir Putin, France’s President Francois Hollande and Australian Prime Minister Malcolm Turnbull.
+Over the weekend, Trump is due to make calls to Prime Minister Shinzo Abe, German Chancellor Angela Merkel, Russian President Vladimir Putin, French President Francois Hollande and Australian Prime Minister Malcolm Turnbull.

-He is keen to develop friendly ties with Moscow, but played down reports that he might quickly end U.S. economic sanctions imposed on Russia for its intervention in Ukraine.
+He is keen to develop friendly ties with Moscow but played down reports that he might quickly end U.S. economic sanctions imposed on Russia for its intervention in Ukraine.